 For most people across California, one of their main objectives when working on their estate plans involves figuring out how to leave as much of the wealth they have amassed behind for their loved ones as possible.
-At the Law Office of Stephen W. Penn and Associates, we understand that there are several different steps you can take to accomplish this, one of which involves reducing the amount of tax assessed against your estate after your passing.
+At the Law Office of Stephen W. Penn, we understand that there are several different steps you can take to accomplish this, one of which involves reducing the amount of tax assessed against your estate after your passing.

 So, how can you go about reducing your estate tax burden?
 According to U.S. News & World Report, the government can take a substantial portion of your estate after you pass.
 While this may not impact you directly, it does reduce the amount you are able to leave behind for your children or other loved ones.
 There are, however, certain measures you can employ to reduce the percentage of your estate lost to estate taxes, and one such measure involves establishing a trust.